Mellon Research Scholars - University of Houston

 • About the Program

-Twenty humanities students will be selected for the program which will begin in spring 2023.
-Each participant receives a total of $5,000 for conducting research and participating in developmental academic and mentorship activities for spring 2023-spring 2024.
-Recipients will receive $1,100 at the end of the spring 2023 semester and $3,900 during summer 2023.
+Twenty humanities students will be selected for the program which will begin in the spring.
+Each participant receives a total of $5,000 for conducting research and participating in developmental academic and mentorship activities.
 Research in the humanities might include gathering and analyzing primary and secondary sources in your field.
 It also might involve critically evaluating historical or contemporary texts, journal articles, or scholars.
-This research culminates in a research paper or thesis that Mellon Research Scholars present by the end of the program.
-All Mellon Research Scholars will present at UH Undergraduate Research Day.
+This research culminates in a research paper or project that Mellon Research Scholars present by the end of the summer program.
+Some Mellon Scholars go on to complete a senior honors thesis.
+All Mellon Research Scholars will present their summer research at UH Undergraduate Research Day.

 • How to Apply